Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Code

 \section{Code}

-The code for the simulation study as well as the implementation of the methods for the ordinal scale endpoint and the PO model are provided in a public repository on GitHub, \href{https://github.com/sgolchi/DOCest}{https://github.com/sgolchi/DOCest}.
+The code for the simulation study as well as the implementation of the methods for the ordinal scale endpoint and the PO model used in this article are provided in a public repository on GitHub, at \href{https://github.com/sgolchi/ DOCsest}{https://github.com/sgolchi/ DOCsest}.